-Jerilyn Perine has built a talented team at CHPC to spearhead a high impact agenda to improve the quality of public debate, inform public policy, promote new ideas, and engage a wide audience as well as a diverse and active Board Membership to improve NYC neighborhoods.
+Jerilyn Perine has built a talented team at CHPC to spearhead a high impact agenda including Making Room, a strategy to reshape the housing stock for the City’s changing population, encouraging zoning that enables sensible residential development, and advancing regulatory reform to allow green sustainable housing.
 Ms. Perine is an urban planner with 30 years of experience in housing and community development.
 She was appointed Commissioner of the Department of Housing Preservation and Development by both Mayor Rudolph Giuliani and Mayor Michael Bloomberg to lead America’s largest municipal housing agency with more than 3000 employees and an annual operating and capital budget of $800 million.

-As Commissioner, Ms. Perine was the author of Mayor Bloomberg’s New Housing Marketplace Plan, announced in December 2002 that provided $3 billion over 5 years to preserve and create over 65,000 units of affordable housing.
+As Commissioner, Ms. Perine was the author of Mayor Bloomberg’s New Housing Marketplace Plan, announced in December 2002 that focused on transforming the old industrial landscape, leveraging private investment in affordable housing, preserving the City’s rental housing stock, and improving distressed neighborhoods.
 Under Mayor Giuliani she designed and oversaw the management and operation of programs designed to return a significant inventory of tax foreclosed residential property to local, private ownership.

 She has lectured widely and collaborated with practitioners in Germany, Austria, Spain, Northern Ireland, England, and Australia.
 Ms. Perine is an Adjunct Professor at Columbia University’s School of International and Public Affairs and was a member of the International Brownfield Exchange between 1998 and 2002.
 She serves on the board of Highbridge Voices, a children’s choir in the South Bronx and the West Side Federation for Senior and Supportive Housing.